vmware-archive/nerpa/doc/tutorial/tutorial.md

 Compare the output file with [Tutorial_mp.dl](Tutorial_mp.dl) to verify its contents.

 ### Program the Data Plane
 To program the data plane, we write the P4 program. `tutorial.p4` specifies how packets with a VLAN header should be processed.
-P4 is a low-level language with many restrictions, and the DDlog program must cater to those restrictions far more than the other direction.
+P4 is a low-level language with many restrictions, and the DDlog program must cater to those restrictions.

 Copy the contents of [tutorial.p4](tutorial.p4) into `nerpa_controlplane/tutorial/tutorial.p4`.